KosukeHamazaki/RAINBOWR/cran-comments.md

 - We added new options for `EM3.cov` so that the user can determine initial weights for the genetic variance from outside.

-# July 01, 2025, RAINBOWR version 0.1.40
+# July 15, 2025, RAINBOWR version 0.1.40
 ## Major changes (new functions, etc...)
 - We fixed the error in `EM3.cov` function when outputting `y.pred` for the case where Z is not square matrix.
-- We fixed the error in `EM3.cov` functions when solving the final uni-kernel mixed-effects model.
+- We fixed the error in `EM3.cov` function when solving the final uni-kernel mixed-effects model.
+- We added `forceApproxK` argument in `EM3.cov` function to enable approximate a weighted kernel with a semi-positive definite matrix when the original kernel is not semi-positive definite.